-Sure, science textbooks already describe how the human lung works, but there is nothing quite like hands on experience to make science come alive for your studious kid.
-Help him create a working model of the lung that fills with air just like the lungs inside of his own chest.
+Sure, science textbooks already describe how the human lung works, but there's nothing quite like hands-on experience to make science come alive for your studious kid.
+Help him create a working lung model that fills with air just like the lungs inside of his own chest.

 What You Need: